The Bank of East Asia

 Dividend Philosophy

-Investment Philosophy, Policy and Strategy
+Investment Philosophy, Objective and Strategy

-Our investment policy aims to achieve the targeted long-term investment results and minimise volatility in investment returns over time.
-It also aims to control and diversify risk exposures, maintain adequate liquidity and manage the assets with respect to the liabilities.
-Our current long-term target strategy is to allocate assets attributed to this product as follows:
+Our aforementioned objectives are to achieve the targeted long-term investment results while minimising volatility in investment returns to support the liabilities over time.
+They also aim to control and diversify risk exposures, maintain adequate liquidity and manage the assets with respect to the liabilities.

 Asset Class Target Asset Mix (%)